I have looked back at my goals for 2014 so now it’s time to set my goals for the coming year.

 Enjoy Running with a Smile on my Face

-This should be easy, even when injured I can volunteer at parkrun or cheer on my fellow Eagles, but in 2014 I would like to get The Son more involved and enjoying his running.
-He’ll be racing at Summer League again, to hopefully win his age group, but he also wants to win his school cross-country race, defend his 100m & 200m titles at school sports day and win another sports day race with the aim of taking the athlete title for his school year.
+This should be easy, even when injured I can volunteer at parkrun or cheer on my fellow Eagles, but in 2015 I would like to get The Son more involved and enjoying his running.
+He’ll be racing at Summer League again, to hopefully win his age group, but he also wants to keep his school cross-country title, defend his 100m & 200m & 400m titles at school sports day and win the victor ludorum again before he graduates and starts at a new school.

 I know that he can do it but he will need to run at parkrun and join me for a few training runs – something only possible if he is enjoying his running.